I’ve been a personal trainer for over 20 years. I started in June of 1998.

-1) Market your service to repeat buyers.
+1) Market your PT service to successful driven people.

-2) Sell them your amazing service.
+2) Sell them your amazing PT service.

 3) Charge what you’re worth.

 4) Do a kickass job turning them into repeat buyers.

-5) Then they market for you.
+5) Then they market your business for you.

 So, if a health club continues to market their service to people that would never hire a personal trainer long term, how do you work around it?
 How do you make sure that you don’t end up like the personal trainers I described at the beginning of this blog post?